-Mustang Circuit and Upper Mustang Trek – Visit The Forbidden Kingdom
+Mustang Circuit and Upper Mustang Trek – The Forbidden Kingdom

 Lo-Manthang has walls 20 feet high with a turret at each corner.
 Often, on street corners you will find small groups of women spinning wool.
 Towards the end of the afternoon, large herds of goats are taken through the city gate and back to their sheds.
 There are beautiful, large monasteries such as Thugchen Gompa.
 An amchi is a traditional Tibetan doctor, and the amchi museum and school await you.